hmakelin/gisnav/docs/pages/extend_gisnav.rst

     Currently the attitude of the (gimbal stabilized) camera is returned, not the attitude of the vehicle itself.

 .. code-block:: python
+    :caption: Example of custom node that prints output to console

     import pprint
     from python_px4_ros2_map_nav.nodes import BaseNode